How to Fix: Disable Chrome 'Sign into Website' Notification

 Before I explain how to fix this behavior, let me explain how it occurs in the first place.

 When Chrome is first installed, it will present a page asking you to sign into Chrome with your Google account.
 If you choose not to do that, you get the standard user experience with Chrome.
 However, once you sign into one of Google's services (such as Gmail), Chrome will automatically associate your gmail / Google account with the browser.
-You will know this is the case when the top right hand corner of Chrome shows a purple circle with your first initial - in my case, it's a purple "D".
+You will know this is the case when the top right hand corner of Chrome shows a colored circle with your first initial - in my case, it's a purple "D".
+Your letter may be green or another color.

 When Chrome is associated with a Google account, websites that are configured to allow automatic account creation associated with your Google account will now display the request 'Sign into somesite.com with Google' - exactly how Paulette is describing the issue.